hpc-carpentry/hpc-carpentry.github.io/pages/workshops.md

 <h4>Notification of a Self-Organised Workshop</h4>
 <br>
 <p>
 The Carpentries welcomes you to organise and run your own workshop.
-This means you are already connected with our <a href="{%link pages/instructors.html%}">certified Instructors</a> and will work with them on all aspects of workshop organisation.
-When planning a Self-Organised workshop we ask that you complete the self organised workshop notification form to notify us of your planned workshop so that we can <a href="{%link pages/upcoming_workshops.html%}">add your workshop to our website</a> and provide support (in the form of survey result links and AMI instances for Genomics workshops) for your workshop.
+This means you are already connected with our <a href="{% link pages/instructors.html %}">certified Instructors</a> and will work with them on all aspects of workshop organisation.
+When planning a Self-Organised workshop we ask that you complete the self organised workshop notification form to notify us of your planned workshop so that we can <a href="{% link pages/upcoming_workshops.html %}">add your workshop to our website</a> and provide support (in the form of survey result links and AMI instances for Genomics workshops) for your workshop.
 To learn more about the process for organising a workshop please review the  <a href="https://docs.carpentries.org/topic_folders/hosts_instructors/hosts_instructors_checklist.html">Workshop Checklist</a>.
 There is no administrative fee due to The Carpentries for running a self-organised workshop.
 </p>